-Treatments for stress incontinence can usually substantially reduce, if not eliminate, urinary leakage and help you regain control of your bladder.
+Treatments for stress incontinence can often substantially reduce, if not eliminate, urinary leakage and help you regain control of your bladder.
 The urge incontinence component of mixed incontinence can be very difficult to treat, and you may need support.

 Going out and about